Free Missouri Public Records (Search Information Databases)

 Requesters would need to download the application form, ascertain the fees, and then proceed to either mail, schedule an appointment at the Bureau of Vital Records in Jefferson City or visit the local public health agency.

 Fees for birth records are $15 a copy and $15 for additional copies.
 Death Record fees are $14 per record and $11 for each additional copy.
+These can be gathered via an n in-person visit to the Jefferson City Vital Records Office; appointments can be scheduled by dialing (573)-751-6387 in a time slot of between 10a.m. and 3p.m.

 Mailed applications should include a self-addressed envelope sent to:

-Missouri Department of Health and Senior Services – Bureau of Vital Records
+Missouri Department of Health & Senior Services

 930 Wildwood Drive